QuantEcon/lecture-python.myst/lectures/newton_method.md

 This naturally leads us to use Newton's method to solve multi-dimensional problems for which we will use the powerful auto-differentiation functionality in JAX to do intricate calculations.

 ## Multivariate Newton’s Method

+In this section, we will first introduce a two-good problem, present a visualization of the problem, and solve the equilibrium of the two-good market using both a root finder in `SciPy` and Newton's method.

+We will then expand the idea to a larger market with 5000 goods and compare the performance of the two methods again to show a significant improvement in performance using Netwon's method.

 ### A Two Goods Market Equilibrium